henro25/simple-chat/rpc-notebook.md

 - Solved challenging issues around multi-threading, event handling, and error management.

 The work so far has demonstrated the feasibility and benefits of migrating to gRPC.
 The next phase will focus on performance optimization, error handling refinement, and expanding the application's features.

+## 7. Reflections
+We attempt to address the following questions:
+- Does the use of this tool make the application easier or more difficult?
+  - The use of gRPC makes the application easier as it removes all the manual parsing and message construction logic and instead uses gRPC stubs to call methods.
+  - Additionally, Protobuf must follow a defined structure which prevents inconsistent messages that makes the applicaiton less error prone while having high flexibility for modifications so gRPC makes long-term maintenance easier.
+We see this most clearly in how new fields can be added to Protobuf messages without breaking compatibility and requiring many changes.
+- How does it change the structure of the client?
+  - The client no longer has to format messages and send them over a socket.
+Instead, the client now uses an auto-generated stub and calls methods directly to interact with the server.
+The data that is sent to server is more structured as it uses Protobuf and there is no more need to manually format requests or parse responses.
+- How does it change the structure of the server?
+  - The server doesn’t handle raw sockets manually anymore and gRPC automatically routes incoming requests to the correct function based on the proto definition, and instead of manually parsing data, the server implements gRPC service methods.
+Previously, the server also had to deal with handling concurrent connections using asyn sockets, but now gRPC is Multi-Threaded by default so the concurrency is built-in.
+-  How does this change the testing of the application?
+  - Preivously, to implement unit tests we had to create mock sockets to simulate server responses.
+Now we can just use a gRPC stub hat allow function calls without real network communication.
+Errors are also caught not by string matching but by the built-in error handling property of gRPC.

 *End of Notebook Entry*